spessasus/SpessaSynth/README.md

 - Play around with the MIDI file, edit instruments controllers and more!
 - Render the MIDI file (either modified or unmodified) to .wav
 - Export the modified MIDI file to .mid
+- Export the trimmed soundfont to .sf2
+- Or bundle both as .rmi!
 - Comes bundled with a compressed [SGM](https://web.archive.org/web/20130616094125/http://www.geocities.jp/shansoundfont/) SoundFont to get you started
 - Also no dependencies!